OpenPhysicsNotes/openphysicsnotes/content/study_plans/df.unipi/courses/QM/wavefunction/index.md

 <tex-math>
   \psi_{A, B} = \psi_A \psi_B
 </tex-math>
-This leads to the factorized probabilities, refflecting the independence of the two subsystems.
+This leads to the factorized probabilities, reflecting the independence of the two subsystems.

 ## Photon polarization